argonai/IaC/README.md

 # Forgejo DevOps

-Automation to create/configure the infrastructure for all services related to [forgejo.dev](https://forgejo.dev).
+Automation to create/configure the infrastructure for all services related to [git.argonai.net](https://git.argonai.net).
+This is a fork of the [forgejo configuration](https://forgejo.dev/forgejo.dev/infrastructure-as-code/) made for almalinux

 ## Setup (client/workstation)